EloiSoldevilaDalmau/webcam_point_features/README.md

 Exercise 2.1 of the Perception Systems course.
 Detection of ORB features from online webcam images.

-We start the exercise by forking the git repository https://github.com/beta-robots/webcam_point_features, cloning it to out computer with the command
+We start the exercise by forking the git repository https://github.com/beta-robots/webcam_point_features, cloning it to our computer with the command

     $  git clone https://github.com/EloiSoldevilaDalmau/webcam_point_features

 and building the point_capture example.

-To build it we create a directory called "build" inside the webcam_point_features directory (
+To build it we create a directory called "build" inside the webcam_point_features directory

     $ mkdir build
-) and, being inside the new directory compiling it cmake files.
+and, being inside the new directory we compile and run the make file.
 First with

     $ cmake ..
 and then